Afghan presidential election provokes more than 3,000 complaints

 Preliminary tallies put former foreign minister Abdullah Abdullah in the lead in Kabul, but it could be weeks before a countrywide winner emerges.

-Expectations are growing that Abdullah will face a runoff with Ashraf Ghani, a former World Bank official with a programme of radical economic reform.
+Expectations are growing that Abdullah will face a runoff with Ashraf Ghani, a former World Bank official with a program of radical economic reform.

 The former finance minister is expected to do well because of his strong Pashtun power base in the east and popularity in major cities, particularly among young people and women.